 This Deed shall not be enforceable against:-

-with the expectation of the provisions within Schedule 12 which shall apply to all Affordable Housing Units any person who purchases or is the lessee or tenant of an individual Dwelling or their mortgagees or any person deriving title from such a person;
+with the exception of the provisions within Schedule 12 which shall apply to the owners occupiers and tenants of all Affordable Housing Units, any person who purchases or is the lessee or tenant of an individual Dwelling or their mortgagees or any person deriving title from such a person;

 any utility companies or statutory undertakers who acquires an interest in the Site for the purpose of providing services to the Site save that any provisions relating to works at the Site and provisions as to use shall be enforceable in respect of its interest in the relevant part of the Site;

-the District Council or the County Council or successor in title or assignee of either of them in so far as it holds an interest in any part of the Site as a result of the operation of this Deed but without prejudice to any liability of the District Council or as applicable the County Council to comply with any obligation expressly given in this Deed or under any other agreement or assurance by the District Council or as applicable the County Council;
+the District Council or the County Council or successor in title or assignee of either of them in so far as it holds an interest in any part of the Site as a result of the operation of this Deed;

-any owner of any part of the Site after he has disposed of his interest in the Site provided that this will not relieve any owner of liability for any breach in respect of the part of the Site in which that owner had an interest arising prior to the date of passing with such interest;
+any owner of any part of the Site after he has disposed of his interest in the Site provided that this will not relieve any owner of liability for any breach in respect of the part of the Site in which that owner had an interest arising prior to the date of parting with such interest;

 anyone whose only interest in the Site or any part of it is in the nature of the benefit of an easement or covenant.

-Nothing in this Deed shall prohibit or limit the right to develop any part of the Site in accordance with a planning permission other than the Planning Permission or Reserved Matters granted (whether or not on appeal) after the date of this Deed.
+Nothing in this Deed shall prohibit or limit the right to develop any part of the Site in accordance with a planning permission other than the Planning Permission or Qualifying Permission granted (whether or not on appeal) after the date of this Deed.

 dispute resolution

-If a dispute between the parties persist beyond 10 Working Days and relates to any matter contained in this Deed (but excluding any matter of law) the Owner and/or Developer may submit to the District Council and County Council notice stating that they intend to refer the dispute to an Expert and allow it a maximum of 20 Working Days to consider the same and give written notice to the Owner and/or Developer as to whether it is content for the dispute to be referred to an Expert.
+If a dispute between the parties and a Council persists beyond 10 Working Days and relates to any matter contained in this Deed (but excluding any matter of law) the Owner and/or Developer may submit to the District Council and/or County Council (as applicable) notice stating that they intend to refer the dispute to an Expert and allow it a maximum of 20 Working Days to consider the same and give written notice to the Owner and/or Developer as to whether it is content for the dispute to be referred to an Expert.

 If the District Council and County Council (as relevant) issues written notice stating that it is content for the dispute to be referred to an Expert pursuant to clause 7.1 above then the Owner and/or Developer shall refer the dispute to an expert on the following terms:

-each party will bear its own costs and the Expert's costs will be paid as determined by her;
+each party will bear its own costs and the Expert's costs will be paid as determined by him/her;

-the Expert will be appointed subject to an express requirement that he must reach his decision and communicate it to the parties within the minimum practical timescales allowing for the nature and complexity of the dispute, and in any event not more than 20 Working Days from the date of his appointment to act;
+the Expert will be appointed subject to an express requirement that he must reach his decision and communicate it to the parties within the minimum practical timescales allowing for the nature and complexity of the dispute, and in any event not more than 20 Working Days from the date of his/her appointment to act;

 the Expert's decision will be given in writing with reasons and in the absence of manifest error will be binding on the parties;